Uthrael Beoac and the Wind Thrones

 The Tale: The Elvish lady Mephitabel, formerly of Edhellond, is seeking persons to explore the Grey Mountains in the uttermost north.
 Mephitabel’s agents, a Woodman named Legros and Calindel a beautiful Half Elf conjurer, need the help of capable explorers to dare the mountain heights and bring back one of the mythical Laen crystals of the Edain.
 A silver a day, plus a completion bonus of 50gp (plus another 50 for Legros +Calindel surviving the trip) are offered.
 Recovered artefacts are for Mephitable but other treasure is negotiable!
 The expedition is timed to be in the valley before the summer solstice.

 Obstacles: A hungry Great Bear will attack the party on the way in.
 Shapeshifters (wolves+bears) in the valley will also prove irksome.
 If given a minute Calindel can charm the Werewolves with an ancient (evil) spell.
-2 Beorning shapeshifters are also in the valley and will object to the expedition.
+Two Beorning shapeshifters are also on a pilgrimage in the valley and will object to Calindel’s expedition.
 Fast talking may avert initial problems but they will observe the party from a distance and may well spot the party looting and thus attack.

 A Giant will enter the valley at the solstice – it will also decide the player’s party is up to no good.
 Calindel will seat herself upon a Throne and, by virtue of her skill, will be able to use the primary powers.
 This use will awaken the Watcher in the Sinkhole.
 Fell Beasts will avoid Calindel but the players will be fair game.
 Delucardh is in the valley too, investigating the Thrones use as a star observatory.
 He will also secretly observe the players via scrying from one of the Thrones and see what they can come up with.
 He may introduce himself and then he will recognise Legros, he met him in Celebannon once.
 It will not take him much to deduce what they are up to…